Mescaline is a hallucinogenic compound that is found in many species of cactus, most notably peyote.

 Because of the hallucinogenic nature of mescaline, specific assurances for set and setting should also be implemented.
 Maintaining a relaxed mindset and comfortable environment is ideal.

-Aside from these side effects, some studies have found long-term peyote use had not caused adverse cognitive effects for members of the Native American Church.
-An organization which uses mescaline regularly for their spiritual ceremonies.
+Aside from these side effects, some studies have found long-term peyote use had not caused adverse cognitive effects for members of the Native American Church, an organization that uses mescaline regularly for their spiritual ceremonies.

 In addition, there is no documented evidence of anyone overdosing on the substance.